Send the link below via email or IMCopy

 Application for Teaching:

--Cultivate the interest and use
+-Cultivate learners' interest and use it to motivate

 -Increase learning confidence &